alefore/weblog/zettelkasten.md

 As of 2024-04-14, the search glob `???.md` matches 3.8k files;
 these Markdown files contain
 1.8e6 bytes in 66.5e3 lines.
-The search is so fast that I can display results as I type the search query.
+The search is so fast that I can preview results
+(up to a limit controlled by the size of Edge's preview buffer, which is dynamically determined depending on the terminal's size). as I type the search query
+(and display the full results if I press Enter):

 [![asciicast](https://asciinema.org/a/654131.svg)](https://asciinema.org/a/654131)